 One of my closest workmates, Lesli, has been following the Weight Watchers program for over two years now.
 She has lost a majorly significant amount of weight, to the point that I tell her constantly that she’s beginning to look frail!
 Hahaha – don’t worry, I’m not being mean.
 That’s the type of relationship we have.

 About a year ago, my other closest workmate, Margaret, jumped on the Weight Watchers bandwagon as well.
-She too, has lost a lot of weight.
-So, when they both came to work a few weeks ago talking about these 3 point bagels, I thought they had lost their marbles.
-I mean, how the hell can you make a great tasting bagel out of just flour and yogurt.
+She too has lost a lot of weight.
+So, when they both came to work a few weeks ago talking about these 3-point bagels, I thought they had lost their marbles.
+I mean, how the hell can you make a great-tasting bagel out of just flour and yogurt?
 When they both said they were baked and not boiled first, I thought our friendship had come to an end.

 I thought no more of it, until a week ago when I decided to give the Weight Watchers diet a try.
 Now, Dear Reader, I am not endorsing the program at all.
 In fact, at the very moment I’m writing this up, I have only been on the program for a week.
 But, whether these bagels are designed to fit into the Weight Watcher’s points program or not, they’re a damn good bagel, and I simply had to share the recipe with you!

 At the end of the day, these bagels taste really, really good.
 They are doughy and chewy, just like a “real” bagel, and they are so easy to make.
 As you know, Dear Reader, I have said it a million times already that simple is best.
-Weight Watchers Bagels are as simple as you can possible get!
+Weight Watchers Bagels are as simple as you can possibly get!